OmamaSajid/Tweetsentiment/README.md

   model = pickle.load(open('trained_model.sav', 'rb'))
 If you want to train the model from the beginning:

-Open the notebook tweet_sensei.ipynb in Google Colab.
+Open the notebook tweetsensei.ipynb in Google Colab.

 Download the dataset from Kaggle:

 kaggle datasets download -d kazanova/sentiment140 unzip sentiment140.zip

 And enjoyyy

 Thanks for checking out TweetSensei!
 🐦 Happy Tweet Sniffing — and see you next project!
 Bye Bye! 👋